dsunshi/dsunshi.github.io/_posts/2025-08-11-Haskell-L-System.md

 ---
 title: Simple L-Systems in Haskell
-description: A basic text-based l-sytem in Haskell based on a Coding Train episode
+description: A basic text-based L-System in Haskell based on a Coding Train episode
 date: 2025-08-11 19:00:00 -0500
 categories: [Haskell]
 tags: [haskell, l-system]